chriswalker/golang.kak/README.md

 Command | Description
 ------- | -----------
-<nobr>`go-test`|Run tests in the current package.
-Currently the test status is displayed in the modeline.
+<nobr>`go-test`|Run tests for the current file, if they exist.
+Test results can be summarised in the modeline via `:go-test summary`, otherwise calling `:go-test` with no args displays verbose test output in a dedicated `test` buffer.
+In this case test successes and failures are appropriately hightlighted.
 <nobr>`go-coverage`|Display test coverage highlighters in the current file, if it is a `.go` file.
 Run the command again to remove coverage highlights.
 <nobr>`go-alternate`|Switch from a `.go` file to its associated `_test.go` file, if one exists, or vice versa.
 Also switches between `go.mod` and `go.sum` files.
 <nobr>`go-add-tags`|Add the specified tag (or tags, as a comma-separated list) to the struct the cursor is currently within. `go-add-tags` is additive, and each successive execution within a struct will add new tags to its fields.
 <nobr>`go-remove-tags`|Remove a specified tag (or tags, as a comma-separated list) from the struct the cursor is currently within. `go-remove-tags` is subtractive and each successive execution within a struct will remove further tags from its fields.

 ## Configuration
 **golang.kak** does not require any specific configuration.
-However, its provided highlighters for Go module files and unit test coverage are globally defined, and can be overridden after **golang.kak** has been loaded:
+However, its provided highlighters for Go module files and unit test output/coverage are globally defined, and can be overridden after **golang.kak** has been loaded:

 ### Module files
 Face | Description